(Photo courtesy of Amy Miller via Will County Wildlife)

 In 2018, 15,636 motor vehicle crashes in Illinois involved deer, according to an IDNR news release.
 Of these, 14,998 caused damage to property or vehicles, while 630 also resulted in injuries.
 Eight of the crashes were fatal.

 The state advises drivers to take note of deer crossing road signs, as these indicate areas where deer are more likely to be seen.
 Of course, avoiding hitting the deer is always the best option, and the state has some tips for drivers to make them more aware and help them steer clear of collisions:

 - Slow down if you see a deer.
 They often travel in groups, so if you see one it’s likely others are nearby.

 - Scan the sides of the road for the shining eyes of deer.
 Their eyes will reflect your headlights, so you may see them before they enter the roadway.

 - Be prepared for the unexpected.
 Deer often stop in the road or change directions and double back.
 Even if you think the coast is clear, proceed with caution.

 In the event you do hit a deer, pull your car off to the shoulder if possible and turn on your hazard lights, the state advises.
 Call 911 to report the accident and request emergency assistance.
 Do not exit your car to try to check on the deer or remove it from the road.

 Collisions with deer are most common in rural areas of Illinois, but many counties with urban, suburban and rural areas are among those with frequent deer-vehicle collisions.
-In fact, Will County ranks third on the list of counties with crashes involving deer, with 389 recorded in 2016, according to the state.
-The county with the most deer collisions was Cook County, with 439.
+Will County ranks fourth on the list of counties with crashes involving deer, with 374 recorded in 2018, according to IDNR and IDOT.
+The county with the most deer collisions was Cook County, with 476.